pipermerriam/ethereum-alarm-clock-docs/docs/execution.rst

 Call Execution
 ==============

-Call execution is the process through which the scheduled calls are executed at the desired block number.
+Call execution is the process through which scheduled calls are executed at their desired block number.
 After a call has been scheduled, it can be executed by account which chooses to initiate the transaction.
 In exchange for executing the scheduled call, they are paid a small fee of approximately 1% of the gas cost used for executing the transaction.

 Executing a call
 ----------------